Victoradukwu/More-Recipes/README.md

 * Create a test database and name it `Testdb`
 * Run Test `$ npm test`

+## FAQ
+__Can I have mulitiple user account?__
+There is only one account per user email
+__How many recipes can I submit?__
+There is no limit to the number of recipes you can submit __How do I recover an accidentally deleted recipe?__
+Deleting a recipe is irrversible.
+Be sure before you confirm delete action __I am at the application landing page but no link to add recipe__ You have to sign in (or sign up if you are new) to be able to add recipe

+## Application Limitation
+1. Right now, you can only have one image per recipe
+2. Once you register, you username and email can not be changed
+3. The application is only accessible via the web.
+No native versions yet.

 ## How To Contribute
 * Fork the repository
 * Create a feature branch